pbentkowski/GenomeSizeEvolution/README.md

 Scientific motivation:
 -------------------

-This is an implementation of a model presented in the paper:
+This is an implementation of a model presented in the papers:

 Bentkowski P, Van Oosterhout C, Mock T (2015) *A model of genome size evolution for prokaryotes in stable and fluctuating environments*.
 Genome Biol Evol evv148. http://dx.doi.org/10.1093/gbe/evv148
 (it's Open Access)

+Bentkowski P, van Oosterhout C, Ashby B, Mock T. (2016). *The effect of extrinsic mortality on genome size evolution in prokaryotes*.
+ISME Journal, Epub ahead of print. https://dx.doi.org/10.1038/ismej.2016.165

 The "Master" branch includes the newest stable development.
 For the ORIGINAL code from the publication check this branch: